Skip to Content

 Vertical Shiplap Half Wall Design Options

-I decided to do vertical shiplap for our dining room for a more modern look and go part way up the wall so we could install wallpaper above it.
+I decided to do vertical shiplap for our dining room for a more modern look and go part way up the wall so we could install peel and stick wallpaper above it.
 I love the look of shiplap and wallpaper, it’s so dreamy!

 When it comes to planning the final look and design of a vertical shiplap half wall, you can do the shiplap exactly half way up the wall or even a little more or less than half way up the wall like I did for our vertical shiplap bathroom wall treatment.